ADHD Testing and Diagnosis

 You have the option of sharing the findings of the evaluation with UNC’s Accessibility Resources and Service, the office responsible for providing students with disabilities of all kinds with reasonable accommodations.

-If you are diagnosed with ADD - ADHD and choose to take stimulant medication, Campus Health and CAPS require specific documentation in order to write your prescription.
+If you are diagnosed with ADHD and choose to take stimulant medication, CAPS requires specific documentation in order to write your prescription.
+Please note that prescription medications cannot be prescribed or continued if you have not had prior testing that meets the Campus Health / CAPS policy.